BioimageAnalysisCoreWEHI/tonkin_lab/README.md

  - Display graph - show radial distribution on screen
  - Batch - Batch a directory instead of an individual file, will prompt for directory
  - Allow multiple rois
+#### Mode:
+    - Classic - will do the above
+    - Annotate - Will open each image and allow annotation, will skip file if there's already an annotation
+    - Analyse - Will open each image that has an associated annotation and perform analysis
+#### Note for both analyse and annotate you need to specify the correct output path above which is where the annotations are stored.